taslimy/taslimy/README.md

-- 👋 Hi, I’m @taslimy
+- 👋 Hi, I’m Taslim.
-- 👀 I’m interested in ...
+- 👀 I’m interested in User Experience Design.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing my masters in User Experience Design.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that involve coding / design.
-- 📫 How to reach me ...
+- 📫 How to reach me: It's on my portfolio.

 <!---
 taslimy/taslimy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.